 Anya Perret L’19

-Anya is committed to social justice lawyering.
-Originally from a small island in the Pacific Northwest, Anya earned a B.A. from Dartmouth College and an M.Ed. from Hunter College at the City University of New York.
-She began her career in as a medical foster care caseworker at the Children’s Aid Society in New York City.
-Anya then spent two years developing and teaching early education and parent-child programs at the Hunts Point Alliance for Children in the Bronx, NY and two years as a Child Protective Services Investigator in Seattle, WA.
-Anya’s insight into the degree to which the legal, social service and healthcare systems fail to meet the needs of vulnerable families drives her commitment to social justice.
-She hopes to use her degree to help fight for more humane, ethical responses to mental illness, substance abuse, systemic racism, and generational poverty.
+Anya Perret began her career in 2011 as a medical foster care caseworker at the Children’s Aid Society in New York City.
+She then spent two years developing and teaching early education and parent-child programs at the Hunts Point Alliance for Children in the Bronx, NY and two years as a Child Protective Services Investigator in Seattle, WA.
+Anya’s insight into the degree to which the legal, social service and healthcare systems fail to meet the needs of – and often directly harm - vulnerable families drives her commitment to social justice lawyering.
+She hopes to use her degree to help fight for more humane, ethical responses to mental illness, substance abuse, systemic racism and generational poverty.

-At Penn Law, Anya is the Executive Editor of the Journal of Law and Social Change and chairs Penn’s Chapter of If/When/How: Lawyering for Reproductive Justice.
-She is also the student Executive Director of the Custody and Support Assistance Clinic at Philadelphia Legal Assistance.
-During her 1L and 2L summers, Anya interned at Columbia Legal Services, the Urban Justice Center’s Mental Health Project, and the Washington State Attorney General’s Wing Luke Civil Rights Unit.
+At Penn Law, Anya is an Executive Editor of the Journal of Law and Social Change.
+She chairs Penn’s Chapter of If/When/How: Lawyering for Reproductive Justice and is the student Executive Director of the Custody and Support Assistance Clinic at Philadelphia Legal Assistance.
+During her 1L and 2L summers, she interned at Columbia Legal Services, the Urban Justice Center’s Mental Health Project, and the Washington State Attorney General’s Wing Luke Civil Rights Unit.